-But if you’re happy with the dark theme on your Windows 7 or Windows 8 machine, you might be hesitant.
+If you’re happy with the dark theme on your Windows 7 or Windows 8 machine, you might be hesitant about Windows 10.
 The theming in Windows 10 is pretty light, which a lot of people feel causes additional eye strain.

 While Microsoft has yet to implement a system-wide switch for turning on a dark theme, there are steps you can take to darken some of your everyday apps and other parts like the taskbar.
 Here we show you exactly how to get the darkest Windows 10 possible without having to be an expert.